-Q: What should I expect after my earlobe repair procedure?
+- Question: What should I expect after my earlobe repair procedure?

-A: After the procedure, a protective dressing may be required overnight.
+- Answer: After the procedure, a protective dressing may be required overnight.
 When the dressing is removed, the treated earlobes may appear slightly puffy or swollen.
 Minimal bruising and redness can also occur, but significant swelling or pain should not.
 With appropriate activity restrictions, patients are typically able to return to school or work the next day, though earrings should not be worn for a week.
 Sutures are removed between four and seven days after the procedure.

-Q: When can I wear earrings?
+- Question: When can I wear earrings?

-A: After the earlobes are repaired, it is important to allow sufficient time for healing before wearing earrings, particularly heavy hoops or dangling pendant types.
+- Answer: After the earlobes are repaired, it is important to allow sufficient time for healing before wearing earrings, particularly heavy hoops or dangling pendant types.
 Dr. Ransom requests that you do not wear earrings at all for the first week.
 After this time, if healing is progressing normally, studs can be worn.
 It is best to wait at least two weeks before wearing other types of earrings; Dr. Ransom will evaluate your ears before giving the “okay”.
 In many case, it is necessary to re-pierce the ears after an earlobe repair, to place the holes in a better or more comfortable position.
 Dr. Ransom will do this for free in the office, after the earlobes have healed appropriately.
 When the ears are re-pierced, the piercing studs are left in place for two weeks before other earrings can be worn.